yumagulovrn/dao-choc-ble/README.md

 | U3           | Voltage Regulator IC      | SOT-23-5 | XC6220        | https://aliexpress.com/item/4000271612572.html    | C86534  | 2   |
 | U4           | Battery Charging IC       | SOT-23-5 | MCP73831      | https://aliexpress.com/item/32714249253.html      | C14879  | 2   |

+**806k*** You can replace it with 820k resistor, but voltage sensing circuit (for battery status) will give somewhat invalid values
-**RPROG** value depends on your battery capacity.
+**RPROG**** Value depends on your battery capacity.
 For 300mAh battery should be 3.3K

 ### Other hardware